Brecon and Merthyr Tydfil Junction Railway: Caerphilly

-The Old Rumney Railway had secured authorisation in the Rumney Railway Act 1861 (24 & 25 Vict. c. ccxxvii) for a line from Machen to Caerphilly, and after the acquisition of the Old Rumney by the B&MR this was constructed, opening in 1867.
+The Old Rumney Railway had secured authorisation in the Rumney Railway Act 1861 (24 & 25 Vict. c. ccxxvii) for a line from Machen to Caerphilly, and after the acquisition of the Old Rumney by the B&MTJR this was constructed, opening in 1867.
 It served mainly collieries and factories.

 On 8 August 1878 the Pontypridd, Caerphilly and Newport Railway (PC&NR) was incorporated.
 It was heavily sponsored by the Alexandra (Newport) Dock Company, which wished to bring the coal resources of the Rhondda and Cynon (Aberdare) valleys to Newport Docks.
-Traffic agreements were secured with the Taff Vale Railway to achieve the connection, as well as with the B&MR and the Rhymney Railway.
+Traffic agreements were secured with the Taff Vale Railway to achieve the connection, as well as with the B&MTJR and the Rhymney Railway.

-In 1882 the B&MR decided to double the line between Bassaleg, Machen and Abertysswg in anticipation of considerable extra business on the route.
+In 1882 the B&MTJR decided to double the line between Bassaleg, Machen and Abertysswg in anticipation of considerable extra business on the route.

 The Great Western Railway (GWR), by now owner of the Monmouthshire Railway system, was less cooperative.
-The PC&NR was to use the B&MR from Machen to Bassaleg, but needed to pass over a mile or so of the Monmouthshire Western Valley line to reach Newport Docks, and the GWR did not make the facility available at first, on 7 July 1884.
+The PC&NR was to use the B&MTJR from Machen to Bassaleg, but needed to pass over a mile or so of the Monmouthshire Western Valley line to reach Newport Docks, and the GWR did not make the facility available at first, on 7 July 1884.
 After a stand-off the use of the line was conceded.

 In 1882 the Newport Docks company reconstituted itself as the Alexandra (Newport and South Wales) Docks and Railway and was clearly in the lead over the affairs of the PC&NR, and it obtained powers in 1883 to build an additional double track alongside the Western Valley line from Bassaleg.
 This opened in April 1886.

-The approach to Machen on the B&MR Caerphilly branch was on a steeply graded single line, and working the heavy mineral traffic over it was inconvenient; the PC&NR obtained powers to build a second, nearly parallel single line on easier gradients: the Machen Loop.
-This was opened on 14 September 1891 an immediately transferred to B&MR ownership.
+The approach to Machen on the B&MTJR Caerphilly branch was on a steeply graded single line, and working the heavy mineral traffic over it was inconvenient; the PC&NR obtained powers to build a second, nearly parallel single line on easier gradients: the Machen Loop.
+This was opened on 14 September 1891 an immediately transferred to B&MTJR ownership.
 The new and old single lines were operated as a double track.
 Waterloo and Fountain Bridge platforms for the railmotor stopping trains, were on the separated single lines and accordingly had a service in one direction only respectively.